 Chief complaints

-A 27-year-old man presented with a two-month history of fever, bearing-down pain and rectal bleeding.
+A 27-year-old man presented with a 2-mo history of fever, bearing-down pain, and rectal bleeding.

 History of present illness

-Patient’s symptoms started two months ago; he visited another hospital to undergo a thorough examination previously.
-Based on results of laboratory examinations and imaging examinations, he was primarily diagnosed with haemorrhoidal varices bleeding due to liver cirrhosis by another physician.
-He was treated with piperacillin/tazobactam and meropenem for anti-infection therapy, with somatostatin and octreotide to lower the portal pressure and with telbivudine for anti-HBV therapy.
+Patient’s symptoms started 2 mo ago; he previously visited another hospital to undergo a thorough examination.
+Based on the results of laboratory examinations and imaging examinations, he was primarily diagnosed with haemorrhoidal varices bleeding due to liver cirrhosis by another physician.
+He was treated with piperacillin/tazobactam and meropenem for anti-infection therapy, with somatostatin and octreotide to lower the portal pressure and telbivudine for anti-HBV therapy.
 Three days before he was admitted to our hospital, he was diagnosed with HIV infection.
 He was transferred to our ward for specific treatments.
 He still complained of fever and rectal bleeding.

 History of past illness

-The patient underwent chronic hepatitis B since he was born.
+The patient suffered from chronic hepatitis B since he was born.
 Abdominal computed tomography (CT) indicated liver cirrhosis as well.

 Physical examination

-On examination, the patient’s temperature was 39.3 °C, heart rate was 96 bpm, respiratory rate was 16 breaths per minute, blood pressure was 105/73 mmHg and oxygen saturation in room air was 98%.
-The patient did not show any rashes, but was pale and an abdominal bulge.
+On examination, the patient’s temperature was 39.3 °C, heart rate was 96 beats per min, respiratory rate was 16 breaths per min, blood pressure was 105/73 mmHg, and oxygen saturation in room air was 98%.
+The patient did not show any rashes, but was pale and had an abdominal bulge.

 Laboratory examinations

-A routine blood test showed mild anaemia with a haemoglobin level of 11.7 g/dL, leucopenia with a leucocyte count of 1900/µL, thrombocytopenia with a platelet count of 83000/µL and an albumin level of 29.8 g/L. Coagulation function tests showed an activated partial thromboplastin time of 56.2 s and a prothrombin time of 17 s.
+A routine blood test showed mild anaemia with a haemoglobin level of 11.7 g/dL, leucopoenia with a leucocyte count of 1900/µL, thrombocytopenia with a platelet count of 83000/µL, and an albumin level of 29.8 g/L. Coagulation function tests showed an activated partial thromboplastin time of 56.2 s and a prothrombin time of 17 s.
 His CD4 count was 24 cells/µL.
 The stool test was positive.
-The G test, GM test and latex agglutination test were all negative.
+The G test, GM test, and latex agglutination test were all negative.

 Imaging examinations